audioroger/audioroger.github.io/code.md

 I am a developer.

 I code places on the web.
-I currently work at <a href="http://keystoneresources.com/" title="Keystone Resources" target="_blank">Keystone Resources</a>.
+I've recently struck out on my own and created Snow Day Code (website coming soon).

 Here's some other stuff I'm proud of: